dojobo/PGH-Love-Data-Week/index.md

 ♥ Pitt loves data! ♥

-Join us for **Love Data Week 2022**, February 14-18, for a collection of fascinating, data-oriented research talks, and hands-on software skills workshops.
+Join us for Love Data Week 2022, **February 14-18**, for a collection of fascinating, data-oriented research talks, explorations of art and data, and hands-on software skills workshops.

 This year, we are excited to invite the following Pitt community members to present about their research and art: